World Curling

-The World Curling Federation (WCF) is the world governing body for curling accreditation, with offices in Perth, Scotland.
+World Curling, formerly the World Curling Federation (WCF) is the world governing body for curling accreditation, with offices in Perth, Scotland.
 It was formed out of the International Curling Federation (ICF), when the push for Olympic Winter Sport status was made.
-The name was changed in 1990.
+The name was changed in 1990 to the WCF and then to World Curling in 2024.

 The ICF was initially formed in 1966 as a committee of the Royal Caledonian Curling Club in Perth after the success of the Scotch Cup series of world championships held between Canada and Scotland.
 At the outset, it comprised the associations of Scotland, Canada, Sweden, Norway, Switzerland, and the United States.
 In the wake of its formation, it sanctioned the World Curling Championships.
-The WCF currently sanctions 15 international curling events (see below).
-The WCF is managed by eight Board Directors, one president, three vice-presidents (one from each WCF regional zone - Americas, Europe, Pacific-Asia) and six Board Directors.
+World Curling currently sanctions 15 international curling events (see below).
+World Curling is managed by eight Board Directors, one president, three vice-presidents (one from each World Curling regional zone - Americas, Europe, Pacific-Asia) and six Board Directors.
 The six Board Directors must all come from different member associations.
-All positions on the Board of Directors are elected by WCF member associations.
+All positions on the Board of Directors are elected by World Curling member associations.
 The Board of Directors are supported by and a permanent staff of 20 employees.

-There are 67 member associations, with the most recent addition being Curling Jamaica in 2022.
+There are 74 member associations, with the most recent addition being Pakistan, Puerto Rico and the Philippines in 2023, and Monaco in 2024.

-In reaction to the 2022 Russian invasion of Ukraine, in March 2022 the WCF banned the Russian Curling Federation from competing.
+In reaction to the 2022 Russian invasion of Ukraine, in March 2022 World Curling banned the Russian Curling Federation from competing.

 Goals

-The WCF mission statement reads: "The World Curling Federation represents curling internationally and facilitates the growth of the sport through a network of Member Associations/Federations."
+The World Curling mission statement reads: "To lead the worldwide curling community through the promotion and development of our sport, our culture and our values."

-The purpose and aims of the WCF are as follows:
+The purpose and aims of World Curling are as follows: